Seiu Ito

-Seiu Ito (伊藤晴雨, Itō Seiu), also romanised as Seiyu Itoh (3 March 1882 in Tokyo – 28 January 1961 in Tokyo) was a Japanese painter, recognised today as "the father of modern kinbaku".
+Seiu Ito (伊藤晴雨, Itō Seiu), also romanised as Seiyu Itoh (3 March 1882 – 28 January 1961), was a Japanese painter, recognised today as "the father of modern kinbaku".
 Ito's life was the subject of director Noboru Tanaka's 1977 Nikkatsu Roman porno film Beauty's Exotic Dance: Torture!, the final entry in his "Showa Era trilogy".

 Biography

-Ito was born Hajime Ito (伊藤一, Itō Hajime) in Asakusa district and started his education in painting by 1890.
+Ito was born Hajime Ito (伊藤一, Itō Hajime) in Asakusa district, Tokyo, and started his education in painting by 1890.
 His father was a metalworker and he also received training in ivory carving, later sculpture.
 He adopted the alias Seiu (Sino-Japanese reading of kanji for words 'clear' and 'rain') at age 13.
 Around 1907, he began working for newspapers.

 Ito hired a young art school model named Kise Sahara in 1919.
 Kise became Ito's second wife after she got pregnant and posed willingly for her husband.